vdaas/vald/docs/user-guides/configuration.md

 ### Metrics servers

-Metrics servers help to debug and monitor Vald components.
+The metrics server enables easier debugging and monitoring of Vald components.
 There are two types of metrics servers: pprof and Prometheus.

 pprof server is implemented using Go's `net/http/pprof` package.
-You can use [google's pprof][google-pprof] to analyze the exported profiling data.
+You can use [google's pprof][google-pprof] to analyze the exported profile result.

 Prometheus server is a [Prometheus][prometheus-io] exporter.
 It is required to set the `observability` section on each Vald component to enable the monitoring using Prometheus.